PellegrinoPiccolo/AstroVerse/README.md

 All the project documents can be found inside the “*Docs”* directory of the repository, the test directory can be found inside *Docs→Testing*.

-Those documents include the Statement Of Work (SOW), Requirement Analisys Document (RAD), System Design Document (SDD), some notions on Object Design Document (ODD), Test Plan (TP), Test Case Scenarios (TCS), Test Summary Report (TSR), Test Incident Report (TIR), Test Incident Report Table (TIRT).
+Those documents include the Statement Of Work (SOW), Requirement Analysis Document (RAD), System Design Document (SDD), some notions on Object Design Document (ODD), Test Plan (TP), Test Case Scenarios (TCS), Test Summary Report (TSR), Test Incident Report (TIR), Test Incident Report Table (TIRT).

 # Technical Information

-In this section you can find the technical informations on how to run the AstroVerse app on your machine
+In this section you can find the technical information on how to run the AstroVerse app on your machine

 ## Clone and run the project locally